gabrielfalcao/mac-disk-monitor/README.md

 - "TDD [green] - write the smallest and/or simplest code to make the test pass, probably via hardcoding expected value"
 - "TDD [refactor] - write real code to make the test pass

+Other than that, all other commits kind of follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Test Data